Learn more about student life

 - A sufficient Grade Point Average (GPA)

 - A sufficient level and grade for mathematics.
-Applicants deemed to have an insufficient level of mathematics based on the type of diploma may be asked to also take a mathematics entrance exam.
+Applicants deemed to have an insufficient level of mathematics or an insufficient grade based on the type of diploma need to take the IBA mathematics exam in order to qualify for the programme.

 - A sufficient grade for English or a English language proficiency test